 - Natural History Section : The Kashmir Stag Or Hangul, Bearded Vulture, White Tiger, Great Indian Bustard, Great Horn bill.

-The Latest attractions of November 2012, which will continue next 4 Months is the Ancient Egyptian Mummies Exhibition, a One of it kind of experience one can get in life time, being inside city.
+Special attractions during November 2012, Which continued for next 4 Months was Ancient Egyptian Mummies Exhibition, a One of it kind of experience in Mumbai which gained a huge footfall.How To Reach

 Reaching : Nearest Station being CST (Chatrapati Shivaji Terminus) in Central Railway Route and Churchgate Station At Western Railway Route.
 One needs to take bus or taxi and can reach with in 10 to 15 minutes.